 — William L. and Gregory W.

 “My favorite part of Old Irving Park is the very likely chance that when you are walking your dog, a neighbor will call you up on their porch for a glass of wine.
 (You can make a whole evening out of this—I have.)
 Or that once school is out on Fridays, the streets fill with bikes and kids, lawn chairs come out, and pizzas get ordered.
-And that after your first year in the neighborhood, you will likely have celebrated a major holiday with a neighborhood family, welcomed a new baby for another and found yourself staying too late at a block party.
-An added bonus is that thanks to our local Italian restaurant, Sabatinos, the entire neighborhood usually smells delicious.” — Lisa H.
+And that after your first year in the neighborhood, you will likely have celebrated a major holiday with a neighborhood family, welcomed a new baby for another and found yourself staying too late at a block party.” — Lisa H.